 When I started working with Andrea, I was unclear of my values and needed to revisit my vision and strengths.
 Andrea kept things simple and gave me the frameworks to facilitate my thinking.
 What stood out for me in the coaching sessions was the simplicity of getting to my core values.
 I had all the answers, but needed to spend the time to look at them in detail without any other distractions.Now I’m being my authentic-self more of the time, building relationships with new colleagues and making decisions based on my values.
 Thank you Andrea, your skill in peeling back the layers, helped me look at my inner core and built up a greater understanding of myself.

-Over the last 20 years I’ve supported many leaders across the NHS, local government, housing,

-	further education, private and not for profit sectors.
-Thanks to online technology, I’ve had the

-	pleasure of working with senior leaders, clinicians, councillors and entrepreneurs in Europe, USA

-	and Latin America.
+Over the last 20 years I’ve supported many leaders across the NHS, local government, housing, further education, private and not for profit sectors.
+Thanks to online technology, I’ve had the pleasure of working with senior leaders, clinicians, councillors and entrepreneurs in Europe, USA and Latin America.

-	I’m an accredited coach and facilitator, with a Level 7 Certificate in Coaching and Mentoring and a

-	Level 7 qualification in Action Learning Facilitation.
-And, I’m also an accredited Strengthscope®,

-	MBTI®, Mental Toughness and Emotional Intelligence practitioner.
+I’m an accredited coach and facilitator, with a Level 7 Certificate in Coaching and Mentoring and a Level 7 qualification in Action Learning Facilitation.
+And, I also hold a Postgraduate Diploma in Human Resource Management and a Certificate in Teaching in the Lifelong Learning Sector.
+To further support my clients, I’m also an accredited Strengthscope®, MBTI®, Mental Toughness and Emotional Intelligence practitioner.